jcumbicosr/libinsitu/docs/source/cli/ins-transform.md

   By default, the {gitref}`embedded CDL <libinsitu/res/base.cdl>` is used.
 * A *CSV* file containing the metadata for each station, similar to the {gitref}`embedded ones <libinsitu/res/station-info>`.
 * Optionally, a CSV files containing network metadata : to replace the placeholders `{Netowrk_XXX}`
-* A `mapping.json` file, describing the mapping between the columns of the input files, and the variables of the output NetCDF file.
+* A `mapping.json` (or yaml) file, describing the mapping between the columns of the input files, and the variables of the output NetCDF file.

 ### Format of the mapping file